JeevxnP/MazeSolver/README.md

-This is the maze solve that I coded for coursework 2 of the "Introduction to Programming 2" course unit in first year of university (course code COMP16412).
+This is the maze solver that I coded for coursework 2 of the "Introduction to Programming 2" course unit in first year of university (course code COMP16412).
 The structure and design of program was provided in the form of a UML diagram.
 This is my implementation of the design.

 # Where do I put my files?